securego/gosec/README.md

 Inspects source code for security problems by scanning the Go AST and SSA code representation.

-> ⚠️ Container image migration notice: `gosec` images have been migrated from Docker Hub to `ghcr.io/securego/gosec`.
-> Starting with the next release, Docker Hub images will no longer be published.

 <img src="https://securego.io/img/gosec.png" width="320">

 ## Quick links